 In response, the ADHD spouse will generally react in one of three ways:

-• Compliance, with a high possibility that the behaviour will reappear due to the untreated ADHD symptoms
+- Compliance, with a high possibility that the behavior will reappear due to the untreated ADHD symptoms

 The common result is that the non-ADHD spouse personalizes the partners’ retreat, attributing meaning as ‘he doesn’t care’.
 Recurring retreats in the face of such aggressive pursuit for reasonable change begin to result in a sense of hopelessness that things will never get better.